 This course integrates all the skills and concepts acquired in the required 100 level courses.
 Students conceptualize, plan, and produce visual graphics projects according to client based criteria.
 Student use the knowledge and skills developed in the prerequisite classes.
-Student develop production schedules and learn to manage their tasks within a deadline.
-Students develop interpersonal relationship skills working with clients and team members.
-Emphasis is placed on developing solutions, remaining focused, being flexible, and cooperating with team members to complete visual communications projects in a variable, pressured environment.
-Formerly VC201.
+Student develop production schedules and learn to manage their tasks

-- 1. Use cooperative teamwork for visual communications problem solving. - Research potential products identifying customers to be targeted. - Conceptualize and create visual messages for clients and customers using print, video and web media.
+- Use cooperative teamwork for visual communications problem solving. - 2.
+Research potential products identifying customers to be targeted. - 3.
+Conceptualize and create visual messages for clients and customers using print, video, and web media.